Skip to main content

 GLP-1 is a naturally occurring hormone produced in your small intestine.
 It helps regulate your blood glucose levels.
 GLP-1 tells your pancreas to produce insulin while stopping your body from increasing your blood sugar levels.
 At the same time, it slows down how quickly your stomach empties and sends signals to your brain that make you feel full.

 GLP-1 is really good at its job.
 The only problem: the effects don’t last very long.
-That’s where semaglutides come in.
+That’s where semaglutide drugs come in.
 They’re part of a class of medications known as GLP-1 receptor agonists, or GLP-1 RAs.
 They are designed to do everything the GLP-1 hormone does, but they last longer.

 GLP-1 is a naturally occurring hormone that produces insulin and stops your blood sugar levels from increasing.
 It also helps you feel full, so you don’t want to eat as much.

-How do semaglutides help you lose weight?
+How do semaglutide (GLP-1 RA) drugs help you lose weight?

 Remember, GLP-1 RAs were designed to treat type 2 diabetes.
 Weight loss began as a side effect because the drug convinces your brain that you’re full more quickly and for longer periods of time than usual.
 This side effect helped the drug soar in popularity, even though Ozempic hasn’t been approved by the FDA for weight loss.1 Some doctors prescribe it off-label for patients looking to lose weight.
-However, the FDA has approved a similar semaglutide injection for weight loss: Wegovy.3
+However, the FDA has approved a similar semaglutide (GLP-1 RA) injection for weight loss: Wegovy.3

-The side effects of semaglutides
+The side effects of semaglutide (GLP-1 RA)

 Testing can monitor potential side effects and measure how your weight loss is reducing your chronic disease risk over time.
 Testing looks at biomarkers associated with thyroid, heart, kidney, and liver health, along with your diabetes risk, and measures how these levels change as you lose weight.
 Talk to your doctor about the following tests: